Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Setup

 \subsubsection{Datasets}

-To ensure the generalizability of our findings, we evaluate all methods on a diverse collection of 11 real-world datasets, chosen for their variety in domain, task, and scale.
-As summarized in Table \ref{tab:datasets}, most datasets are from the widely-used BEIR benchmark \cite{thakur2beir}.
-To enhance diversity, we also include two multilingual datasets (Chinese and English) from MTEB \cite{MTEB} and a Chinese news question-answering dataset from AIR-Bench \cite{AIR-Bench}.
-The collection covers 9 distinct tasks, such as question answering and fact-checking, across 7 domains, with corpus sizes ranging from 5.2K to 8.8M documents.
+To ensure generalizability, we evaluate all methods on 11 real-world datasets, chosen for variety in domain, task, and scale (Table \ref{tab:datasets}).
+Most are from the widely-used BEIR benchmark \cite{thakur2beir}, supplemented by two multilingual datasets from MTEB \cite{MTEB} and a Chinese news question answering dataset from AIR-Bench \cite{AIR-Bench} to enhance diversity.
+The collection covers 9 distinct tasks (e.g., fact-checking) across 7 domains, with corpus sizes from 5.2K to 8.8M.
 With the exception of MSMA(en), all datasets are out-of-domain.
-This means the embedding models were not fine-tuned on them, which allows for a robust test of zero-shot retrieval performance.
+This provides a test of zero-shot retrieval performance, as the embedding models were not fine-tuned on them.